nablarch/nablarch-document/en/application_framework/application_framework/libraries/tag.rst

     <!-- Boolean attributes will not be output -->
     <script type="text/javascript" src="/javascripts/lib/jquery-ui.min.js"></script>

-Attributes that are treated as Boolean attributes can be changed.
+Attributes that are regarded as Boolean attributes can be modified.
-To do so, set the list of Boolean attributes to :java:extdoc:`dynamicBooleanAttributes property <nablarch.common.web.tag.CustomTagConfig.se tDynamicBooleanAttributes(java.util.List)>` of ``CustomTagConfig`` .
+To do so, configure the list of Boolean attributes to :java:extdoc:`dynamicBooleanAttributes property <nablarch.common.web.tag.CustomTagConfig.setDynamicBooleanAttributes(java.util.List)>` of ``CustomTagConfig`` .

 Expansion example
 ---------------------------------------------------------------------